vsbron/course-react2023-world-wise/README.md

 - Simple navigation that tracks what page you're currently on;
 - The app screen with the visited cities on the left;
 - The app screen with the map on the right side;
+- Option to add or delete city from the list;

 ## Details